NEW OWNERS INFORMATION

 The microchip needs to be registered to your name and contact details in case your pup or dog gets lost.

-When you go to the vet for the second vaccination ask for the register form.
+At the vet (when you go to the vet for the second vaccination ask for the register form).
 Again make sure that your contact details are up to date at all times!

 Registration with DogsNZ (NZKC) - Pedigree papers